 To put our SF findings in a broader context, we briefly review an alternate approach to the use of randomness for understanding system complexity that implicitly underpins our approach in a way similar to how statistical physics underpins the SF literature.
-Specifically, the notions of Highly Optimized Tolerance (HOT) [Carlson and Doyle 99] or Heuristically Organized Tradeoffs [Fabrikant et al. 02 have been recently introduced as a conceptual framework for capturing the highly organized, optimized, and "robust yet fragile" structure of complex, highly evolved systems [Carlson and Doyle 02].
-Introduced in the spirit of canonical models from statistical physics-such as percolation lattices, cellular automata, and spin glasses-HOT is an attempt to use simple models that capture some essence of the role of design or evolution in creating highly structured configurations, power laws, self-dissimilarity, scale-richness, etc. The emphasis in the HOT view is on organized complexity, which contrasts sharply with the view of emergent complexity that is preferred within physics and the SF community.
+Specifically, the notions of Highly Optimized Tolerance (HOT) [27] or Heuristically Organized Tradeoffs [40] has been recently introduced as a conceptual framework for capturing the highly organized, optimized, and "robust yet fragile" structure of complex highly evolved systems [28].
+Introduced in the spirit of canonical models from statistical physics-such as percolation lattices, cellular automata, and spin glasses-HOT is an attempt to use simple models that capture some essence of the role of design or evolution in creating highly structured configurations, power laws, self-dissimilarity, scalerichness, etc. The emphasis in the HOT view is on "organized complexity", which contrasts sharply with the view of "emergent complexity" that is preferred within physics and the SF community.
 The HOT perspective is motivated by biology and technology, and HOT models typically involve optimizing functional objectives of the system as a whole, subject to constraints on their components, usually with an explicit source of uncertainty against which solutions must be tolerant, or robust.
 The explicit focus on function, constraints, optimization, and organization sharply distinguish HOT from SF approaches.
 Both consider robustness and fragility but reach opposite and incompatible conclusions.

-A toy model of the HOT approach to modeling the router-level Internet was discussed in Section 3.3.2.
+A toy model of the HOT approach to modeling the routerlevel Internet was already discussed earlier.
 The underlying idea is that consideration of the economic and technological factors constraining design by Internet Service Providers (ISPs) gives strong incentives to minimize the number and length of deployed links by aggregating and multiplexing traffic at all levels of the network hierarchy, from the periphery to the core.
-In order to efficiently provide high throughput to users, router technology and link costs thus necessitate that, by and large, link capacities increase and router degrees decrease from the network's periphery to its more aggregated core.
-Thus, the toy model HOTnet in Figure 5(d), like the real router-level Internet, has a mesh of uniformly high-speed low-connectivity routers in its core, with greater variability in connectivity at its periphery.
-While a more detailed discussion of these factors and additional examples is available from [Li et al. 04, Alderson et al. 05], the result is that this work has explained where, within the Internet's router-level topology, the high-degree nodes might be and why they might be there, as well as where they can't possibly be.
+In order to efficiently provide high throughput to users, router technology and link costs thus necessitate that by and large link capacities increase and router degrees decrease from the network's periphery to its more aggregated core.
+Thus, the toy model HOTnet in Figure 5(d), like the real router-level Internet, has a mesh of uniformly high-speed low connectivity routers in its core, with greater variability in connectivity at its periphery.
+While a more detailed discussion of these factors and additional examples is available from [59], the result is that this work has explained where within the Internet's router-level topology the high degree nodes might be and why they might be there, as well as where they can't possibly be.

-The HOT network that results is not just different than the SF network but completely opposite, and this can be seen not only in terms relevant to the Internet application domain, such as the performance measure (3.1), robustness to router and link losses, and the link costs, but also in the criteria considered within the SF literature itself.
-Specifically, SF models are generated directly from ensembles and random processes and have generic microscopic features that are preserved under random rewiring.
-HOT models have highly structured, rare configurations that are destroyed by random rewiring, unless that is made a specific design objective.
-SF models are universal in ignoring domain details, whereas HOT is only universal in the sense that it formulates everything in terms of robust, constrained optimization but with highly domain-specific performance objectives and constraints.
-(For additional discussions, see [Doyle et al. 05].)
+The HOT network that results is not just different than the SF network but completely opposite, and this can be seen not only in terms relevant to the Internet application domain, such as the performance measure (7), robustness to router and link losses, and the link costs, but in the criteria considered within the SF literature itself.
+Specifically, SF models are generated directly from ensembles and random processes, and have generic microscopic features that are preserved under random rewiring.
+HOT models have highly structured, rare configurations which are destroyed by random rewiring, unless that is made a specific design objective.
+SF models are universal in ignoring domain details, whereas HOT is only universal in the sense that it formulates everything in terms of robust, constrained optimization, but with highly domain-specific performance objectives and constraints.